aquasecurity/tracee/docs/docs/forensics/index.md

 Tracee can capture the following types of artifacts:

-1. **Written Files**
+1. **I/O Files**

-    Anytime a file is being written to, the contents of the file will be captured.
-Written files can be filtered using an optional path prefix.
+    Anytime a file is being written to and/or read from, the contents of the file will be captured.
+I/O files can be filtered using optional 3 filters:
+    1. path - prefix of the file written/read.
+Up to 3 path filters can be provided per capture type.
+    2. type - file's type can be `pipe`, `socket` or `regular`.
+    3. fd - standard FD, one of the following: `stdin`, `stdout` and `stderr`.

+    ***write example***
     ```console
     sudo ./dist/tracee \
        --output json \